 \section{Conclusion}

 This paper has addressed the problem of achieving a Nash equilibrium in a General-Sum Mean-Field Type Game (GS-MFTG) within a Cooperative-Competitive (CC) multi-agent setting.
-The paper has developed the Multi-player Receding-horizon Natural Policy Gradient (MRPG) algorithm.
-We have then rigorously proven linear convergence to the Nash equilibrium (NE) of the MFTG, relaxing the need of system noise conditions and covariance matrix estimation, with a diagonal dominance condition.
-The theoretical results have been verified through numerical analysis {and a comparison with benchmark algorithms (MADPG and MF-MARL), showing good convergence of MRPG for a large range of $N$.} The main limitation of the present work is that in order to have a full analysis we worked with a linear-quadratic structure.
+The paper has developed the Multi-player Receding-horizon Natural Policy Gradient (MRNPG) algorithm.
+We have then shown linear convergence to the Nash equilibrium (NE) of the MFTG, relaxing the need of system noise conditions and covariance matrix estimation, with a diagonal dominance condition.
+The theoretical results have been corroborated through numerical analysis and a comparison with benchmark algorithms (MADPG and MF-MARL), showing good convergence of MRNPG for a large range of $N$.
+The main limitation of the present work is that in order to have a full analysis, we worked within a linear-quadratic structure.
 In future work, we plan to study more complex CC settings, based on the multi-player receding-horizon algorithm we have developed here.